-During the year, five RemCo meetings have been held.
+During 2022, three RemCo meetings were held.

 (f) Executive Committee ("EXCO")

 The Board has delegated the Bank's day-to-day operations to the Executive Committee, which has then onward delegated appropriate authorities to three other Management Committees, namely, the Asset and Liability Committee, the Executive Risk Committee and the Technology Committee.